Hendra, Queensland: Geography

 Hendra lies roughly six kilometres north-east of Brisbane central business district.
 The streets of Hendra are lined with Jacaranda and Royal poinciana Trees.

-Hendra is roughly bounded by Schultz Canal and the Airport Link motorway in the north, and to the east by the Southern Cross Way and to the south by the Ascot racecourse and the Doomben racecourse.
+Hendra is roughly bounded by Schulz Canal and the Airport Link motorway to the north, and to the east by the Southern Cross Way and to the south by the Ascot racecourse and the Doomben racecourse.

 The Doomben railway line enters the suburb from the south-west (Clayfield) and exits to the south (Ascot).
 The Hendra railway station services the suburb.

 The land use is predominantly residential with an industrial precinct in the north-east of the suburb.

 History

 The name Hendra is derived from the railway station name which was assigned 1882 probably given by Queensland Railway Commissioner Francis Curnow.
 Hendra is a traditional Cornish place name meaning an ancient or old hamlet or town.

 Hendra was originally a farming district, an expansion of the Nundah settlement.
 The crops were citrus fruits, grapes and pineapples.
 There were also dairy herds.

 Eagle Farm State School opened on 1 August 1864.
 In 1908 the school was renamed Hendra State School.

 The Brisbane Courier advertised the "Grand drawing and distribution of land prizes" in January 1870.
 This portion of land had been part of land allocated to the Queensland Turf Club, tickets were advertised at £1 each.
 A plan for the subdivision notes its location within the Parish of Toombul and Eagle Farm Racecourse reserve.

 In 1874, a Baptist Church opened in Hendra, having been relocated from Nundah where it had been used as a Baptist church since 1859.
 A new Baptist Church was opened in Hendra on Sunday 12 April 1891, with the former church to be used as a Sunday school.

 Hendra Day School was a small private school operated from circa 1886 by Dora Franz in a building behind her father's home at 6 Best Street.
 The school closed in 1928 and the school building was bought by the Toombul Croquet Club and relocated to be their clubhouse in York Street, Nundah (where it still remains).

 In October 1887, "Hendra Railway Station Estate" was advertised to be auctioned by James R. Dickson & Company Auctioneers.
 The estate was made up of 83 allotments and was advertised as being close to both Hendra and Clayfield stations.
 The area was then part of the Shire of Toombul.